 A data user can view more detailed information about an occupation by clicking on the occupation.
 Examples are the Standard Occupational Classification (SOC) code and definition, median wage history and ranges, and a breakdown of the top areas for that particular occupation in the state.

-Occupational Wage Network represents May 2017 employment and wage estimates.
-The estimates are based on all data collected from establishments in the May 2017, November 2016, May 2016, November 2015, May 2015, and November 2014 semiannual samples.
-Wages for the current panel, May 2017, need no adjustment.
-However, wages in the five previous panels have been adjusted to the May 2017 reference period by using the over-the-year wage changes in the most applicable national Employment Cost Index series.
+Occupational Wage Network represents May 2018 employment and wage estimates.
+The May 2018 OES estimates are benchmarked to the average of the May 2018 and November 2017 reference periods.
+May 2018 employment and wage estimates are based on all data collected from establishments in the May 2018, November 2017, May 2017, November 2016, May 2016, and November 2015 semiannual samples.
+Wages for the current panel, May 2018, need no adjustment.
+However, wages in the five previous panels have been adjusted to the May 2018 reference period by using the over-the-year wage changes in the most applicable national Employment Cost Index series.

 To enter the system, please click on OWN